Ben Cooper

-Ben Cooper (September 30, 1933 – February 24, 2020) was an American actor of film and television, who won a Golden Boot Award in 2005 for his work in westerns.
+Ben Cooper (September 30, 1933 – February 24, 2020) was an American film and television actor who won a Golden Boot Award in 2005 for his work in Westerns.

 Stage

-Cooper appeared on Broadway in Life With Father (1939).
+Cooper appeared on Broadway in Life with Father (1939).
 He debuted in the role of Harlan at age 9; before the play performances ended in 1943, Cooper had grown enough to play Whitney.

 Radio

 Cooper acted in thirty-four radio serials, many of them soap operas, in the era of old-time radio.